Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-07-16-Image_SuperResolution_Reconstruction.md

         <img src="./Ques4Img/pred_dog.png" alt="dog_img" width="70%">
     </div>

     [The image here formed is made with the sigma value of 0.03 and number of random Fourier features as 10000.
 As the 10000 features are not able to represent the data properly, the image is not enhanced properly and is not very comparable to the original image.
-This can be improved by increasing the number of random Fourier features which requires more computation and memory.]
+This can be improGaonkar by increasing the number of random Fourier features which requires more computation and memory.]

 6. **Quantitative Metrics:**
    The mean squared error (RMSE) and peak signal-to-noise ratio (PSNR) are calculated to quantitatively assess the similarity between the original and enhanced images.
 These metrics provide objective measures of the quality of the enhancement.